karljakoblarsson/karljakoblarsson.github.io/cv.md

 Each year we have about 300 participants from all over the country.
 I was the head of marketing and IT.

-### The Alliance Orchestra of Gothenburg
+### Conductor, The Alliance Orchestra of Gothenburg
 2014-2016

 Musical director for the Alliance Orchestra of Gothenburg.
 Which means I arrange concerts, tours, dinners, parties and other events for between 15-120 people.

 Skills
 ------

-- JavaScript, Haskell, Python, Go, Java, Excel VBA
+- JavaScript, Go, Haskell, Agda, Python, Java, Excel VBA, PHP, Erlang
+- HTML, CSS, React, Redux, Bootstrap
 - Linux/Unix: Zsh, vim, ssh, git, ack, sed etc.
-- HTML/CSS/React/Bootstrap
 - Illustrator/Lightroom/Photoshop/Premier Pro
 - Drivers license (B)